Live Resin vs. Distillate: What’s the Difference?

 live resin pros

-Because of the terpenes that remain in live resin, it does have a smell when smoked.
-Some people have no problem with this smell, but for others that live in an apartment or somewhere where smoking isn’t encouraged, it can be a deterrent to selecting this option.
-Some people choose options other than live resin because they’re looking for a longer and stronger high than it can provide.
+Because the terpenes remain in live resin, they do have more of a cannabis smell when smoked.
+Some people have no problem with this smell, but for others who live in an apartment or somewhere where smoking isn’t encouraged, it can be a deterrent to selecting this option.
+In addition, live resin can be more expensive than distillate because of the quality of the input material.

 Pros and Cons of Using Distillate